Flip Gordon: Ring of Honor (2017–2021)

-Consejo Mundial de Lucha Libre (2017–2018)
+Consejo Mundial de Lucha Libre (2017–2018, 2024–present)

 On September 16, 2017, Gordon made his debut with Consejo Mundial de Lucha Libre, teaming with Volador Jr. and Carístico to defeat Kojima, Mephisto, and Último Guerrero at the CMLL 84th Anniversary Show.
 He also wrestled several events during the week such as Puebla shows and Tuesday, Friday, and Sunday Arena México shows.
 Gordon would come back for CMLL's Gran Prix Internacional – Torneo Cibernético where his team would win.

 New Japan Pro-Wrestling (2018)

 In February 2018, Gordon wrestled for the Ring of Honor's and New Japan Pro-Wrestling's cross-promotional event, Honor Rising, where he would win a three-way match against Hiromu Takahashi & Kushida on Night One.
 He would lose a tag team match on Night Two, teaming with Ryusuke Taguchi against Los Ingobernables de Japon (Bushi & Hiromu Takahashi).
 In May 2018, Gordon was announced as one of the 16 participants in New Japan's annual Best of the Super Juniors tournament.
 He finished the tournament with three wins and four losses, failing to advance to the finals.
 After competing at the jointly promoted G1 Supercard, Gordon was announced as returning to the Best of the Super Juniors tournament.
 He would ultimately be unable to compete in the tournament due to visa issues.